Flows of geometric structures: Introduction

 Many results and theorems in this article are illustrated with examples for $H= \mathrm{U}(\frac{n}{2}), \rm G_2 , \mathrm{Spin}(7)$.

-\textbf{Notation and Conventions.} We denote by $c>0$ a generic constant, which depends at most on the dimension and geometry of the background Riemannian manifold.
-Further dependencies are indicated by subscripts.
+\textbf{Notation and Conventions.} We denote by $c>0$ a generic constant, which depends at most on the background geometric data $(M^n,g,H)$, consisting of an oriented Riemannian $n$-manifold $(M^n,g)$ equipped with an $H$-structure, for some closed Lie subgroup $H\subset\mathrm{SO}(n)$.
+Its value might change from one occurrence to the next, and further dependencies are indicated by subscripts.
 We use the symbol $\circledast$ to denote generic multilinear expressions bounded by $c$, the precise form of which is unimportant.
 We frequently use Young's inequality, $ab \leqslant \tfrac{1}{2\varepsilon} a^2 + \tfrac{\varepsilon}{2} b^2$, for any $a, b\in\mathbb{R}$ and $\varepsilon>0$.
 The symbol $\Delta$ denotes the \emph{negative definite} rough Laplacian, i.e. $\Delta=-\nabla^{\ast}\nabla$.
 We use the Einstein summation convention throughout the text.
 In a local coordinate frame, the Riemann curvature $(1,3)$-tensor is given by and we lower the contravariant index by $ R_{ijkl} := R_{ijk}^m g_{ml} $.
 We write

 for the curvature endomorphism tensor, and the Ricci curvature is given by

 The Riemannian first and second Bianchi identities are

 where the latter contracts in $i,a$ to